budmoon/nucleonFPS/README.md

 # nucleonFPS

+Learning Unity and C#

-Learning Unity, following FPS stress-test tutorial from http://catlikecoding.com/unity/tutorials/frames-per-second/
+Following FPS stress-test tutorial from http://catlikecoding.com/unity/tutorials/frames-per-second/

+Also testing builds to macOS and Windows